library-data-platform/ldp/ADMIN_GUIDE.md

 directly from a module's internal database, bypassing the module API.
 Direct extraction is currently supported for holdings, instances, and items.
-It can be enabled by adding database connection parameters to the source configuration, for example:
+It can be enabled by adding database connection parameters to a data source configuration, for example:

 ```
 {